 Handling takes into account any additional equipment or safeguards that need to be put in place to transport a product.
 If special equipment is necessary to move freight between terminals, then this will be factored into the overall price by adjusting the class.
 Aside from equipment, the packaging and durability of an item will affect its handling rating.
 If a product is especially fragile to handle, then expect it to increase the freight class.

 Stow-ability is your shipment’s ability to fit into the trailer with other pallets and commodities.
 When using a freight class calculator, aspects such as the shape, footprint, or even if it is hazardous need to be taken into account.
 Similar to handling, if a shipment requires special regulations, and precautions, or is just oddly shaped and makes it harder to place other freights next to it, this will adjust its class.

 Liability factors into the classification by setting how valuable your freight is or if extra security is needed to protect it from being stolen or damaged.

 Freight Class Calculator vs Working With A Shipping Company

 An individual freight class calculator, like what you might find on other websites, is for estimating what you may need to pay to have your freight shipped out.
 However, depending on the various aspects of your shipment, you may need to rely on an LTL logistics specialist to help specify where your shipment actually falls on the freight class chart.

-Thankfully, CSA Transportation has an expert team of logistic operators that can help you with your shipping needs anywhere in Canada or the U.S.
+Thankfully, CSA Transportation has an expert team of logistic operators that can help you with your freight shipping from the USA to Canada.

 With the CSA Network, you can rest assured that your shipment will have the proper and complete work details in order.
 As industry leaders, we know how to avoid paperwork errors, which can cause delays and be costly.